The Adventures of a Rookie

-Adventures of a Rookie is a 1943 comedy film directed by Leslie Goodwins.
+Adventures of a Rookie is a 1943 American comedy film directed by Leslie Goodwins.
 It was the debut of RKO's comedy duo Carney and Brown.
-A sequel, Rookies in Burma, followed.
+A sequel, Rookies in Burma (1943), followed.

 Plot

 Three young men from completely different levels of society get their draft notices the same day.
 Jerry Miles works as an MC on a nightclub, Mike Strager drives a truck for a living and Bob Prescott is the heir of a wealthy family.
 The three men all report for military duty, and are measured to get uniforms as well as tested for aptitude.
 Bob scores somewhat higher than the other two and is assigned to be in charge of the men during the bus drive to boot camp.
 Bob's uniform is all covered in mud, splashing up from a passing car, driven by the cute Peggy Linden.

 Jerry and the slow-witted Mike manage to get pushed off the bus and are left behind.
 When the rest of the group finally arrive at the camp, Bob sees his hopes of entering officer training school vanish when he meets the colonel, who is Bob's commanding officer as well as uncle.
 The colonel gives Bob a scolding for the loss of two men on the ride there and for wearing a dirty uniform.

 Nonetheless, the three recruits are soon granted a six-hour pass, and are invited by Peggy to join her and five of her girl friends for a turkey dinner at the Linden house.
 The evening passes without mishaps, until Bob is about to return to the base, when Dr. Potts arrives.
 The doctor has been called upon on account of Hilda, the Lindens' cook.
 The doctor diagnoses Hilda with a case of scarlet fever, and the doctor goes on to quarantine the house for two whole weeks.

 Bob calls the base to report the news.
 Sgt.
 Burke, who is his platoon leader, arrives to the house to investigate, and when he thoughtlessly enters he is quarantined with the rest of the men.
 However, Burke is determined not to let a quarantine interfere with the training of his men, so he leads exercises with his men in maneuvers up and down the stairs and throughout the house.